RobSero/Blog/README.md

 ## **2.0 Technology Summary**

 The app’s stack is relatively simple with a django backend to utilise the features of the django admin page to make posts quickly.
-The client side was difficult to choose where the project would use a single page application or a templating engine on the server side.
+The client side was difficult to choose between the project using a single page application option or a templating engine on the server side.

 ### **2.1 - Client Side**

-- Jinja Template Engine
+- Django Template Engine
 - CSS3
 - ES6 JavaScript

-Initially this project aimed to use a React frontend however due to the risk of hurting SEO (see section 3.1) and with React being quite opinionated, I decided to use Jinja2 template engine as it was similar to Django's in-built template system.
+Initially this project aimed to use a React frontend however due to the risk of hurting SEO (see section 3.1) and with React being quite opinionated, I decided to keep with Django's template language as it was similar to Jinja's template system.
 This also allows me to experiment and build custom html/css features without having to worry about handling states and passing too much data around via props.

 ### **2.2 - Server Side -**